dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 We have prepared a script that is aimed at easing the transition for you.
 Note that this script currently just does some regex-based search & replace take some of the transition work off your shoulders.
-It is no way a supplement for reading this transition guide and manually adjusting your code base.
+It is no way a substitute for reading this transition guide and manually adjusting your code base.
 In addition to the script, we recommend using a language interpreter (e.g. `pylint`) and a static type checker (e.g. `mypy`) on your code base to minimize the trial-and-error time during transitioning at a minimum.

-> Here be details
+You can find the script [[here|/assets/v20_code_transition.py]].

+Contributions that fine tune or extend the script are welcome!

 # Structural changes & Deprecations